-The IAU Working Group for Planetary System Nomenclature has approved names for two features on Mars: Candor Colles and Ceti Labes.
-For more information, see the IAU Gazetteer of Planetary Nomenclature.
+The Working Group for Planetary System Nomenclature has approved new names for five valles on Mercury: Angkor Vallis, Cahokia Vallis, Caral Vallis, Paestum Vallis, and Timgad Vallis.
+For more information, see the Gazetteer of Planetary Nomenclature.

 For most of April, while Mars is behind the Sun as seen from Earth, no commands are being sent to MSL.
 Before the start of the solar conjunction stand-down, the rover was programmed to acquire radiation and weather data every day.
 The Sun interferes with radio waves that pass close to it, but we… Read More

 It’s impossible to fully appreciate something at the moment it’s happening.
 That’s particularly true for an experience like this.
 Since we arrived at the HI-SEAS hab, every day has been a whirlwind of activity.
 For myself, this included setting up and troubleshooting computers and… Read More

 USGS Scientist Oleg Abramov officially entered the habitat and began his 120-day space simulation exercise known as HI-SEAS (Hawaii Space Exploration Analog and Simulation).
 His research will concentrate on thermal modelling and temperature control in a simulated space habitat.
 Keep posted on his… Read More

 The NASA/USGS PDS Imaging Node has corrected the following data in the Unified Planetary Coordinate (UPC) Database.
 MISSION / INSTRUMENT: Mars Odyssey / THEMIS_IR Mapped: 10,923 Unmapped: 63 Total: 10,986 These are corrected IR night images that previously were unmapped.
 Please visit PILOT to… Read More